marcpaq/b1fipl/README.md

 [Prolog](http://t3x.org/lisp64k/prolog.html) originally implemented by Ken Kahn, adapted by Nils M. Holm.

+[Tiny Prolog in OCaml](https://github.com/Naereen/Tiny-Prolog-in-OCaml-OneFile) is a tiny implementation of a small subset of the Prolog language, in OCaml, implemented by [Lilian Besson (@Naereen)](https://github.com/Naereen/)

 ## Honourable Mentions

 [256LOL](http://blog.jeff.over.bz/assembly/compilers/jit/2017/01/15/x86-assembler.html) implemented by Jeff Overbey.
 An x86 assembler in 256 lines or less.
 Technically not a single file but Jeff gives good descriptions of the problems with elegant, simple solutions.